jeremy-ir/hippomocks/README.md

   return;
 }

-// If function foo is mocked, function bar is clobbered int bar() {
+// If function foo is mocked, function bar is likely to be clobbered if the compiler places the two functions in consecutive memory locations int bar() {
   //...
 }